JeffLeFoll/angular15-generator/README.md

 You can use the `--uc` to update or create the module's index.ts file (with a name or not, the default one is in the config file).
 ```bash
 ag g component my-new-component --uc
 ag g route my-new-route-component --uc routes.ts
 ```
+Alternatively you can set the option `updateOrCreate` to true in your config file to always update module's index.ts file.

+If you use WebPack to build your project by setting the flag `useWebpackRequire` in the configuration file the tool will require the html template file instead of using the template URL.

 ### Configuration